regularjs/guide/en/core/directive.md

 ### 5. `r-html`

-unescaped inteplation use innerHTML. beware of the attack like `xss`.
+unescaped interpolation use innerHTML. beware of the attack like `xss`.

 __Example__